yusufcananar/Fjolnirr/README.md

 - 👋 Hi, I’m @Fjolnirr
 - 👀 I’m interested in Programming of any kind!!!
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Java Spring Boot
 - 📫 How to reach me https://tr.linkedin.com/in/yusuf-can-anar-5b2927141

 <!---